 We're celebrating Harvest this week with some seasonal sensory play.
 We've had great fun with this farm play dough, just perfect for sowing & harvesting crops!

-This is a great activity if you have a variety of coloured play dough that's become a little mixed.
-Just keep blending the colours together until they become a nice muddy brown colour!
-If the play dough is too light just add more green / blue to the mix.
+This is a great activity if you have a variety of coloured play dough that's become a little mixed!
+We blended our various play dough together until our colours became a nice muddy brown colour!
+Of course, you could just use brown play dough.

-First Minnie explored the farm play dough with a tractor, which was a great way to discover the imprints & patterns created by the tyres.
+First, we explored our newly made farm play dough with a tractor, which was a great way to discover the imprints & patterns created by the tyres.

 Then using paint/dough rollers from the Early Learning Centre, Minnie rolled patterns into the dough.

 We chatted about the tractors & ploughs we had recently seen on nearby fields, & what the fields had looked like after ploughing.
 Minnie then ploughed her 'field' with a roller & sowed her crops (butter beans & oats).

 Later she added oats & wheat to the dough.

 I love adding natural objects like this to small world play, they're great to explore & encourage so much imaginative play.